 The stress tests take a conservative set of assumptions about potential outflows and the ability of LCH to liquidate assets, and assume the default of the two largest clearing member groups (along with their affiliates and clients), that have the largest liquidity requirements.
 In addition to the Cover 2 liquidity stress tests, LCH also performs several additional extreme but plausible stress-test scenarios, which target events that are considered to have a probability of up to once in 30 years.
 These scenarios model the impact of restricted access to liquid resources due to closure of certain parts of the repo market, the impact of a regional economic crisis and the default of multiple clearing participants.
-As the severity of these additional scenarios are more akin to reverse stress tests rather than included as part of the extreme but plausible scenarios for Cover 2 stress tests.
+As the severity of these additional scenarios are more akin to reverse stress test scenarios and push the boundaries of plausibility, they are performed alongside LCH's reverse stress tests rather than included as part of the extreme but plausible scenarios for Cover 2 stress tests.
 The results of these tests are also a component in distributed management information.

 The liquidity risk management framework takes into account liquidity risks arising from the different relationships LCH has with entities, and/or members of the same group (for instance as a clearing member, investment counterparty, custodian or settlement bank), and assumes that they may simultaneously default.
 Based on the relationship(s), the stress tests take into account LCH's payment and settlement structure, thus seeking to ensure that LCH is able to settle its payment obligations on time.
-Further, as part of the quarterly liquidity reverse stress testing scenario suite, both the availability of the liquid assets and the size of the liquid liabilities are stressed in different ways to determine whether it would be plausible to be left with a liquidity deficit (i.e. the Liquidity Coverage Ratio falls below 100%).
+Further, as part of the quarterly liquidity reverse stress testing scenario suite, both the availability of the liquid assets and the size of the liquid liabilities are stressed in different ways to determine whether it would be plausible to be left with a liquidity deficit.

 The liquidity risk management framework is subject to an annual independent validation, and where changes are identified these must be approved by the Executive Risk Committee and notified to the Board Risk Committee.
-The Liquidity Risk Policy which sets the liquidity risk standards, and the Liquidity Plan which describes the liquidity tools available to LCH are also subject to annual review byBoard Risk Committee, which in turn makes recommendation to the LCH Board for approval.
+The Liquidity Risk Policy which sets the liquidity risk standards, and the Liquidity Plan which describes the liquidity tools available to LCH are also subject to annual review by the Board Risk Committee, which in turn makes recommendation to the LCH Board for approval.